dsi-clinic/CMAP/README.md

 There also needs to be adjustments made to the model to account for false positives:
 ![output_image6](/output/example_images/DL_ResNet50_imagenet_v1/epoch-14/test_sample-14.1.6.png)
 ![output_image7](/output/example_images/DL_ResNet50_imagenet_v1/epoch-14/test_sample-14.1.10.png)

-## Git Usage

-Before pushing changes to git, ensure that you're running `pre-commit run --all` to check your code against the linter.

 ### Running Hyperparameter Sweep with SLURM and Weights & Biases
 This guide provides step-by-step instructions to set up and run a hyperparameter sweep using **SLURM** and **Weights & Biases (W&B)** in a micromamba environment.